 From Statistics Explained

-Data from September 2012.
+- Data from May 2014.
 Most recent data: Further Eurostat information, Main tables and Database.
 Planned article update: November 2014.

-There is a wide diversity of natural environments, climates and farming practices across Europe that are reflected in the broad array of food and drink products that are made available for human consumption and animal feed, as well as a range of inputs for non-food processes.
-Indeed, agricultural products form a major part of the cultural identity of Europe’s people and regions.
+There is a wide diversity of natural environments, climates, economic conditions and farming practices across Europe.
+They are reflected in the broad array of food and drink products that are made available for human consumption and animal feed, as well as a range of inputs for non-food processes.
+Indeed, agricultural products contribute to the cultural identity of Europe’s people and regions.

 With this in mind, European Union (EU) legislation has been developed to protect particular food and drink product names which are linked to a specific territory or a specific production method, aiming to provide guarantees as to the origin (demarcation) and authenticity of a range of products.